Wodan58/Moy/doc/MOYimplJOY.md

 Snprintf calculates the size of the buffer that is needed by printf.
 It makes the use of printf safer.
-The downside is that snprintf is not available in the ansi standard.
+The downside is that snprintf is not available in the ANSI standard.
 Even so, it might be beneficial to use this define when snprintf is available.

 WIN32
 -----

-Static analyzers point to various flaws in the source code, such as the use of `gmtime` and `localtime`, that should be replaced by _r functions.
+Static analyzers point to various flaws in the source code, such as the use of `gmtime` and `localtime`, that should be replaced by `_r` functions.
 Ok, but the new functions are not available on the Windows platform.
 That is why this define is there.
 Maybe it should be replaced by a USE_R_FUNCTIONS define.
 This define is no longer needed.